Dextra Group | Reliable Connections

 Mandovi River Cable Stayed Bridge

-The 3rd bridge over the river Mandovi in Goa is an iconic bridge that connects Panaji in Tiswadi Taluka and Porvorim in Bardez Taluka in between the existing two bridges to ease traffic congestion along this route.
-It was declared open on January 27, 2019.
+The third bridge over the Mandovi River in Goa is an iconic structure that connects Panaji in Tiswadi Taluka and Porvorim in Bardez Taluka.
+Positioned between the two existing bridges, it was designed to ease traffic congestion along this route.
+The bridge was officially inaugurated on January 27, 2019.

-As one of the longest cable stayed bridges in India, the 4-lane, 21m-wide, 620m-long continuous span, 3.6 km Mandovi River Cable Stayed Bridge adds architectural beauty to Panaji, standing tall 70m above sea level with the central concrete pylons spaced at 150m, supported by 88 cables on a single plane, harp type cable stay arrangement.
+As one of the longest cable-stayed bridges in India, the four-lane, 21m-wide, 620m-long continuous span Mandovi River Cable-Stayed Bridge adds architectural beauty to Panaji.
+Standing 70m above sea level, its central concrete pylons are spaced at 150m and are supported by 88 cables arranged in a single-plane harp-type configuration.

 • Hanger bars